World Championships 2023: Men’s Recap

 Most Popular:

-The second of the ten Challenger Series events is Lombardia Trophy and takes place in Bergamo, Italy from the 13th-15th September.
+The 2025/26 Challenger Series continues with an event in Osaka, Japan from the 4th-7th of September.
 Here’s a rundown of who you can expect to see competing at this event and some information about them.
-There will be no Pairs event at Lombardia Trophy.
-Ladies
+Women Pairs Men Ice Dance

 Read More »